Board of Agriculture and Fisheries: leaflets (numbers 1 to 100).

 London: Ray Society, 1958.
 Octavo, text illustrations, publisher's cloth.
 More

-California: University of California Press, 2009.
+Berkeley: University of California Press, 2009.
 Quarto, colour photographs, illustrations, maps, fine copy in dustwrapper.
 Have you ever seen an antelope the size of a cat, or a frog bigger than a lapdog?
 What kinds of animals thrive in the Sahara?
 Earth is full of incredible creatures, all specially adapted.....
 More

-London: Abrams, 2006.
+New York: Abrams, 2006.
 Quarto, dustwrapper, colour photographs.
 A photographic book on butterflies and moths.
 It captures the metamorphosis from caterpillar to winged adults as well as the vast diversity of butterflies.
 More

 London: Granta, 2011.
 Octavo, paperback, colour photographs.
 Butterflies animate our summers but the 59 butterfly species of the British Isles can be surprisingly elusive.
 Some bask unseen at the top of trees in London parks; others lurk at the bottom of damp bogs in Scotland.
 A few survive for months.....
 More